All Episodes

 We arm you with the facts to be able to know and advocate for the truth with your friends and family.

-Sir Dell, verdict with Ted Cruz now, wherever you get your podcasts.
+So down with Verdict with Ted Cruz Now, wherever you get your podcasts.

-When I told people I was making a podcast about Benghazi, nine times out of ten, they called me a masochist, rolled their eyes, or just asked why.
+What I told people I was making a podcast about Benghazi, nine times out of ten, they called me a masochist, rolled their eyes, or just asked, why?

 Benghazi, the truth became a web of lies.

-From Prologue Projects and Pushkin Industries, this is Fiasco Benghazi.
+From Prologue Projects and Pushkin Industries, this is Fiasco, Benghazi.

 What difference at this point does it make?

-Listen to Fiasco Bengazi on the iHeartRadio app, Apple Podcasts, or wherever you get your podcasts.
+Listen to Fiasco, Benghazi, on the iHeartRadio app, Apple Podcasts, or wherever you get your podcasts.

-Hey, welcome back to Hannity The Seculos, Jordan Jay and Logan summing in for our friend Sean Hannity.
+Hey, welcome back to Hannity the Seculos, Jordan Jay and Logan summing in for our friend Sean Hannity.

 I am not the star.

-You're not doing John Schneider.
+You're not going to know what John Schneider.

-John Schneider is who's joining us right now.
+John Schneider is, who's joining us right now.

-Uh the movie is available right now.
+The movie is available right now.

-It's a great big, fun family movie with a lot of heart, a lot of humor.
+It's a great, big, fun family movie with a lot of heart, a lot of humor.

-And uh John, we're thankful for you to not only be a part of this movie, but to come on today.
+And John, we're thankful for you to not only be a part of this movie, but to come on today.

-You were just the jail cell.
+You were just in the jail cell.

 Exactly.

-Yes, I look like a natural-born prisoner.
+I look like a natural born prisoner.

 I suspect Hunter Biden will not be in a jail cell.

-No, one can hope.
+One can hope.

 But if you go right now, John, you're right.

-People haven't seen because I think they they're so distracted by you know everything that's happening, because Sean opens the movie, it's the first thing you see.
+People haven't seen, because I think they're so distracted by, you know, everything that's happening.

-The bit is there, and then you come in, but I'm I'm in there in the back corner.
+I'm in there in the back corner.

-You can see me uh yeah, I throw a guy against the wall like a lot of uh giving the whole movie away.
+Yeah, I throw a guy against the wall like a lot of movie away.

-That's the first season giving it the movie away.
+It's not giving the movie away.

-Uh the movie's not available, it's now available right now.
+It's now available right now.

 And John, it's exciting because not only is the movie available to stream, but also you have the DVDs available.